ISG-Siegen/lenskit-auto/README.md

 with tuned hyperparameters and a configuration dictionary that contains all information about the model.
 In the Scenario 1 use-case the model is chosen out of all LensKit algorithms with hyperparameters within the LensKit-Auto default
 hyperparameter range.
 We can use the model in the exact same way like a regular LensKit model.

+Setting the `save` parameter to `True` enables lenskit-auto to save the trained model and configuration to the ouput directory specified by the `filer`.
+The default value of `save` is `True`, so tat we only have to set it to `False` if we do not want to save the model and configuration.

 #### Scenario 2